-- In the funeral home and preparation room, the family's privacy and the funeral home policies are always a top priority.
-It is of the utmost importance that students maintain proper confidentiality regarding family and funeral home information. - Commentary outside the funeral home and preparation room regarding family information or funeral home matters are grounds for disciplinary action.

-- Students are invited guests at the funeral home and must abide by the facility's rules and regulations. - The practicum evaluator should inform the student of the funeral home policies before the embalming practicum. - Punctuality, appropriate attire, and professionalism are expected of all students while attending labs, tours, and practicums. - Students in a clinical (lab) setting will accept no monetary payments and will not be considered employees.
-Students may not take on the responsibilities or replace the employees. - Only licensed apprentices can attend embalming labs, clinics and practicums. - Students are responsible for providing their own transportation to and from clinical, field trip experiences and practicums. - When attending an embalming lab, each student is responsible for providing their own personal protective equipment (PPE).
-Failure to do so will result in the inability to participate. - Unacceptable conduct includes (among others) repeated or deliberate disregard for rules and regulations and disrespect toward instructors, co-workers, the deceased, client families or fellow students.
+- In the funeral home and preparation room, the family's privacy and the funeral home's policies are always a top priority.
+It is of the utmost importance that students maintain proper confidentiality regarding family and funeral home information. - Commentary outside the funeral home and preparation room regarding family information or funeral home matters is grounds for disciplinary action. - Students are invited guests at the funeral home and must abide by the facility's rules and regulations. - The practicum evaluator should inform the student of the funeral home's policies before the embalming practicum. - Punctuality, appropriate attire, and professionalism are expected of all students while attending labs, tours, and practicums. - Students in a clinical (lab) setting will accept no monetary payments and will not be considered employees.
+Students may not assume the responsibilities or replace employees. - Only licensed apprentices can attend embalming labs, clinics and practicums. - Students are responsible for providing their own transportation to and from clinical, field trip experiences and practicums. - When attending an embalming lab, each student is responsible for providing their own personal protective equipment (PPE).
+Failure to do so will result in the inability to participate. - Unacceptable conduct included, among other things, repeated or intentional disregard for rules and regulations, as well as disrespect towards instructors, coworkers, the deceased, client families, or fellow students.